FreeBreadsticks/onboarding/Second Week/dispatch-guide.md

 Try to keep these goals in mind as you make your way through a dispatch shift:

 1. **Express Kindness and Be Engaged:**
 Always greet the student quickly and with a smile.
-Instead of diving straight into the issue first ask the student "How are you today? :)"
+Instead of diving straight into the issue, first ask the student "How are you today? :)"

 2. **Decipher the Issue:**
 Have the student send you their code along with the error.
 Use your judgement and decide whether this student is best suited in a screen share or if it's something you can handle over chat.